NemesisRE/kiosk-mode/README.md

 # kiosk-mode
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-Hides the header and/or sidebar drawer in [Home Assistant](https://www.home-assistant.io/) lovelace dashboards
+Hides the header and/or sidebar drawer in [Home Assistant](https://www.home-assistant.io/) lovelace dashboards.

 ![image](example.png)

 # Installation

 **Follow only one of two installation methods below, HACS or Manually:**

+>If you want to learn how to install and set some basic configurations in `kiosk-mode` through a video, check the [next one](https://youtu.be/G3lT4zgjER8) from [@smarthomejunkie](https://github.com/smarthomejunkie).

 <details>
   <summary><b>Installation and tracking with HACS</b></summary>